tomjoht/tomjoht.github.io/_restapicourse/pubapis_yaml.md

 You can add comments in YAML files using the `#` sign.

-YAML also allows you to use something alled "anchors."
+YAML also allows you to use something called "anchors."
 For example, suppose you have two definitions that are similar.
 You could write the definition once and use a pointer to refer to both:

 ```yaml
 api: &apidef Application programming interface